 The a16z crypto funds

 a16z has $865M under management across two funds, investing in crypto companies and protocols.
 Our funds are designed to include the best features of traditional venture capital, updated to the modern crypto world:

 - We are long-term, patient investors.
-We’ve been investing in crypto assets for 5+ years.
-We’ve never sold any of those investments, and don’t plan to any time soon.
-We structured the a16z crypto fund to be able to hold investments for 10+ years.
+As a firm, we've been investing in crypto assets since 2013. a16z Crypto is a venture fund, meaning we have a committed capital base and expect to hold investments for 10+ years.

-- We have an “all weather” fund.
+- We have “all weather” funds.
 We plan to invest consistently over time, regardless of market conditions.
 The history of crypto shows that asset prices may fluctuate but innovation continues to increase through those cycles.

 - We provide operational support to entrepreneurs.
-Our crypto investments have access to the same 80+ person a16z operating teams as do our non-crypto investments.
+Our crypto investments have access to a dedicated a16z crypto operating team as well as the firm’s full team.
 Our operating teams have deep expertise in executive and technical recruiting, regulatory affairs, communications and marketing, and general startup management.
 We are responsible participants in the governance of companies and the governance of networks.

 - We are flexible with respect to stage, asset type, and geography.
-One reason we created a new fund is to have maximum flexibility.
 We invest at all stages, from early stage projects to fully developed later-stage networks like Bitcoin and Ethereum.
 We’ll invest in traditional financial instruments like equity or convertible notes, and new instruments including the direct purchase of coins/tokens.
 Crypto is a global phenomenon, with great projects all around the world, and we’ll invest accordingly.